 - A seizure disorder including epilepsy

-Finally, if you have severe/chronic pain, or severe nausea/vomiting, or wasting syndrome or cachexia that comes from one of the following conditions, you may also be eligible for an MMJ card in New Jersey:
+Finally, if you have severe/chronic pain or severe nausea/vomiting, or wasting syndrome or cachexia that comes from one of the following conditions, you are also potentially eligible for an MMJ card in New Jersey:

-Other Important Information on the New Jersey Medical Marijuana License Process
+Other Information on the New Jersey Medical Marijuana License Process

 - Greenleaf Compassion Center in Montclair